juliareed/Portfolio/README.md

 # Portfolio
-This is my Personal Portfolio using Bootstrap!
+This is my portfolio!

-Please checkout my wepbage at [thomas-thompson.herokuapp.com](http://thomas-thompson.herokuapp.com/).

-This page chronicles all of the projects that I developed while at Rutgers Coding Bootcamp.
+This page chronicles all of the projects that I developed while at Northwestern Coding Bootcamp.

-Please check in periodically since I am constantly adding new projects.

 All of the clip art icons in the app can be found [here](http://www.flaticon.com/)!